vsrinivas/fuchsia/docs/syscalls/process_create.md

 **process_create**() creates a new process.

-Upon success a handle for the new process is returned.
+Upon success handles for the new process and the root of its address space are returned.
 The thread will not start executing until *process_start()* is called.

 *name* is silently truncated to a maximum of *MX_MAX_NAME_LEN-1* characters.